ILIAS-eLearning/ILIAS/docs/configuration/install.md

 To do so, create a configuration file for the setup by copying the [minimal-config.json](../../components/ILIAS/setup_/minimal-config.json) to a location outside your docroot.
 Fill in the configuration fields that are already contained in the minimal config.
-Have a look into the [list of available config options](../../components/ILIAS/setup_/README.md#about-the-config-file) and add the fields that your environment and installation requires.
+Have a look at the [list of available config options](../../components/ILIAS/setup_/README.md#about-the-config-file) and add the fields that your environment and installation requires.

 ```shell